 The third-place winner was graduate student Wes Hudson, for his early morning image of a great blue heron (Ardea herodias) taken in a small pond near Gloucester Point Beach.
 The great blue heron is the largest heron in North America and an important part of the Chesapeake Bay ecosystem.
 Great blue herons feed mostly on small fish, amphibians, crustaceans and aquatic insects.

 The selection committee, headed by VIMS Publications Manager Sue Stein, also awarded a number of honorable mentions:

-Stein lauded the quality of this year’s photo entries, noting strengths in both content and composition.
+Stein lauded the quality of this year’s photo entries, noting the "wide variety of subject matter" and strengths in both content and composition.
 She notes that VIMS uses photo-content entries to help illustrate its print publications, outreach materials, and website.